Shengyis/Matplotcpp/README.md

 A simple cpp header for calling plot functions in python.
-It can work with vector type data with index operator [] is defined, such as std::vector, Eigen::VectorXd, etc.
+Only Eigen is supported.

 Requirement:

-    1. python3.x installed.
+    1. python3.x and Eigen installed.
-    2. eigen should be installed for 2d/3d plot.
-    3. make sure "Python.h" in your include path.
+    2. make sure "Python.h" in your include path.
-    4. when compiling, add -lpython3.x (or equivalent one, incase you change this lib to your custom name), -lpython2.x does not work!
+    3. when compiling, add -lpython3.x (or equivalent one, incase you change this lib to your custom name), -lpython2.x does not work!

 Install: put the header into your dir.